dhaffner/you/README.md

 Search for a video on YouTube

-    ./you.py "dirt off your shoulder"
+    you "dirt off your shoulder"

+The search command accepts any number of arguments.

-    ./you.py men at work land down under
+    you men at work land down under

 Display the help.